seancorfield/polylith-external-test-runner/README.md

 * via the `POLY_TEST_JVM_OPTS` environment variable,
 * via the `poly.test.jvm.opts` JVM property.

-The former can be set in your shell process, for the `poly test` command.
+The former can be set in your shell process, for the `clojure -M:poly test` command.
 The latter can be set in the `:poly` alias via:
 ```clojure
   :jvm-opts ["-Dpoly.test.jvm.opts=..."]